 As in any case of overdose, general supportive measures should be utilized.
 Signs and symptoms of significant overdosing of galantamine are predicted to be similar to those of overdosing of other cholinomimetics.
 These effects generally involve the central nervous system, the parasympathetic nervous system, and the neuromuscular junction.
 In addition to muscle weakness or fasciculations, some or all of the following signs of cholinergic crisis may develop: severe nausea, vomiting, gastrointestinal cramping, salivation, lacrimation, urination, defecation, sweating, bradycardia, hypotension, respiratory depression, collapse and convulsions.
 Increasing muscle weakness is a possibility and may result in death if respiratory muscles are involved.

-RAZADYNE® ER/RAZADYNE® (galantamine hydrobromide) is contraindicated in patients with known hypersensitivity to galantamine hydrobromide or to any excipients used in the formulation.
+RAZADYNE® ER and RAZADYNE® (galantamine hydrobromide) is contraindicated in patients with known hypersensitivity to galantamine hydrobromide or to any excipients used in the formulation.

 This monograph has been modified to include the generic and brand name in many instances.